benosteen/PIRUS2Daemon/README.md

 A pirus2 plugin must provide two functions: 'parseline' and 'get_openurl_params'

-:- def parseline(line) - where line is a JSON encoded message.
-The default that is expected is a dictionary or terms, equivalent to:
+:- def parseline(jmsg) - where:
+    jmsg is a JSON encoded string.
+The default that is expected is a JSON-encoded dictionary of terms, the default being:
     {'service':'service_unique_id', 'logline':'line from the logger that is to be parsed'}

 parseline returns a dictionary of terms that it was able to extract from the logline